The Bible (King James version), the Book of Luke

 2:1 And it came to pass in those days, that there went out a decree from Caesar Augustus that all the world should be taxed.

-2:2 (And this taxing was first made when Cyrenius was governor of Syria.)
+2:2 (This registration first took place when Quirinius was governor of Syria.)
 2:3 And all went to be taxed, every one into his own city.

 2:4 And Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem; (because he was of the house and lineage of David:) 2:5 To be taxed with Mary his espoused wife, being great with child.